papit-fr/fsma/README.md

 ### Counting instructions using Valgrind

-Has expected, comparing the temporary remainder to 0 has a cost in terms of instructions.
-When no intermediate remainder is 0, the computing function itself execute 20% more instructions.
+The binaries are compiled Clang 15.0.7 for target x86_64-pc-linux-gnu with `-pg` option Has expected, comparing the temporary remainder to 0 has a cost in terms of instructions.
+When no intermediate remainder is 0, the computing function itself execute 10.5% more instructions.
 In this case the percentage is constant.

-The classic implementation counts 567 instructions:
+The classic implementation counts 723 instructions:

 ```bash
 $ valgrind --tool=callgrind --toggle-collect=sma ./sma-prof <<<"97032574325492 4294965003 3536"